Create a single directory

 sudo

-Execute a command as another user (default: root).
-Prompts for your password unless you have a valid timestamp.
+Run a command as another user (default: root).
+Prompts for password unless timestamp valid.

 whoami